kevinsea/Insight-Wiki-Stage/Specifying Result Structures.md

 To determine the Parent ID field, Insight uses the following order of precedence:

 1. The field(s) explicitly requested in the structure definition's id parameter.
-2. The field(s) on the parent class marked with the `[RecordId]` attribute.
+2. The field(s) on the parent class marked with the [RecordId] attribute.
 3. A field called "ID".
+4. A field called "_ID", e.g. Beer_ID for class Beer. (v5.2+)
+5. A field called "ID", e.g. BeerID for class Beer. (v5.2+)
-4. A field ending in "_ID".
+6. A field ending in "_ID", e.g. Brewski_ID for class Beer. (v5.1.1+)
-5. A field ending in "ID".
+7. A field ending in "ID", e.g. BrewskiID. for class Beer.

 To determine a child ID field, Insight uses the following order of precedence:

 1. The field(s) explicitly requested in the structure definition's GroupBy clause.
-2. The field(s) on the child class marked with the `[ParentRecordId]` attribute.
+2. The field(s) on the child class marked with the [ParentRecordId] attribute.
 3. A field called "ParentID".
-4. A field ending in  "_ParentID".
+4. A field ending in "_ParentID". (v5.1.1+)
 5. A field ending in "ParentID".
+6. The Parent class's ID field(s) if they all exist in the child class. (v5.2+)
-6. If none of the above, assume the fields are not in the child class, and grab enough fields to match the number of fields in the Parent class's ID field.
+7. If none of the above, assume the fields are not in the child class, and grab enough fields to match the number of fields in the Parent class's ID field.

 To determine the target list field, Insight uses the following order of precedence: